symphorien/spectral-noise-analysis-usenix-artifact/results/README.md

 The tarballs in the `results` folder are a recording of the proofs we ran and what we can deduce from them.

+Each spthy file can be loaded into the tamarin prover and its correctness verified.
+If an attack is found, it can be inspected in the prover's graphical interface.
+Note that for results using the Curve25519 model, the patched tamarin prover should be used (`tamarin-prover-subgroup`).

 The tarballs cover slightly different protocols:
 * `results/vanilla_noise.tar.bz2` is vanilla Noise with a prime order field.
 It is the most complete one.
 * `results/curve.tar.bz2` is Noise with curve 22519.
 No anonymity proofs are included.
 Results are identical